metric-space/go-samayam/README.md

 ### Project Goals

-1. non-curses and curses interface
-2. TDD
-3. clean go code
+1. clean go code ( not accomplished)
-4. heavily commented
+2. heavily commented ( haha ... yeah sure )
-5. absolutely no-admin related stuff
+3. absolutely no-admin related stuff ( using termbox-go may be a violation of that goal )
-6. Easy to install and use
+4. Easy to install and use ( still working on that )
-7. Target distros: Arch for now
+5. Target distros: Arch for now (  still far from that )